On this page:

 Most of the things we do require you to provide us with personal information.
 However, where it does not affect the proper performance of our functions, we will not require you to provide it.
 For instance, if you make an enquiry about a consumer protection law, we can help you over the telephone or by email without the need for you to give us any of your personal details.
 If you need a copy of one of our publications, view our Forms and publications page.

 If you are unhappy about the way we have handled the privacy of your personal information, you may complain in person, by telephone or in writing.
-Special complaint forms are available at our website or you can collect a form in person from our office.
 Oral complaints that are judged to need more than five days to respond must be put into writing.

 View our Contact us section.